To understand my passion for rehabilitation counseling (my beloved career), let me first tell you a little about myself.

 I was born in 1963 in Libertyville, Illinois, into a hard working family.
 My parents are from Chicagoland.
 During my infancy and toddlerhood, my family lived in a small house in Mundelein, Illinois.
 My father Richard “Dick” Prochnow worked for Sears Roebuck and Co earlier, and then later hired on with Culligan Soft Water.
 He would end up working for the company for many, many years.

 My mother Ann Dodge Prochnow cared for their five children (we are each 13-15 months apart!) and I am the “baby” of the family.
 Siblings are Julia born January 1959, Michael March 1960, Janice April 1961, Steven July 1962 and me Amy in September 1963.
-Ann & Dick’s first child, Richard, died in infancy in 1955, the same year my parents were married.
+Ann & Dick’s first child, Richard, died in infancy in 1956, the year after my parents were married.

 Mom from Northbrook and dad from Buffalo Grove